 He stayed for almost a year in the Falkland Islands to observe and photograph sea birds.

 Almost two hundred expedition voyages around Spitsbergen, Franz Joseph Land and Northeast Greenland are logged in his seaman’s book.
 The archipelago of Spitsbergen has become more familiar to him than his own backyard!

-During these cruises, in the last 25 years, he observed many Polar Bears and he developed an affection for this King of the Arctic.
-As an enthusiastic wildlife photographer, he has had the opportunity to photograph the pristine nature of the Arctic & Antarctic wilderness but his greatest passion is Polar Bears in their natural environment; the sea ice.
-Send Rinie off in the sea ice on an ice strengthened ship, like Ortelius and you’ll see Polar Bears in their natural element!
-Rinie will be scanning long hours from the bridge and is enable to spot them from many miles away!
+During these cruises, in the last 25 years, he observed many polar bears and he developed an affection for this King of the Arctic.
+As an enthusiastic wildlife photographer, he has had the opportunity to photograph the pristine nature of the Arctic & Antarctic wilderness but his greatest passion is polar bears in their natural environment; the sea ice.
+Send Rinie off in the sea ice on an ice strengthened ship, like Ortelius and you’ll see polar bears in their natural element!
+Rinie will be scanning long hours from the bridge and is able to spot them from many miles away!

 The farthest north polar bear ever recorded was sighted by him on a trip to the North Pole.
 You can read more about it in his latest book, Polar Bears of Spitsbergen / Svalbard.
 Rinie has also recently published his fourth photobook on the Arctic & Antarctic, Polar Impressions.